djdron/vortextracker/readme.txt

 - Jecktor for addapting PT3-player sources to XAS.
 - HalfElf for using in xLook Far Manager plug-in.
 - Karbofos for testing, suggestions and test modules.
-- Ch41ns4w for wishes about TS-mode.
+- Ch41ns4w for wishes about TS-mode and about design.
 - Znahar for another branch of VT II with good ideas.
 - TAD for sugestions, bug-reports and test modules.